mayadata-io/oep-e2e/testplan/docs/director/installation/installation.md

 ---
-id: directorInstall
+id: installation
 title: Install and Upgrade of Director
 sidebar_label: Test Strategy
 ---
 ------

-This page captures the test scenarios for installation of Director OnPrem, upgrading Director OnPrem.
+This page captures the test scenarios for installation of DirectorOnPrem _(DOP)_ & upgrading the same.

-## Installation of Director OnPrem
+## DOP Install

-Testing does not cover the usability aspects of Director OnPrem.
-It covers the installation scenarios under various combinations storage classes, different platforms, different network plugins and different resource constraints.
+This test strategy covers installation scenarios using various storage classes, different platforms, different network plugins and different resource constraints.

 ### Installation test strategy or scenarios

-Director has three databases : mysql for user data, Cassandra for monitoring and alert metrics and ElasticsearchDB for logs.
-Director needs to be tested with various combinations of storage and resources for these databases
+Director uses three different databases.
+It uses `MySQL` for user data, `Cassandra` for monitoring and alerts and `ElasticsearchDB` for logs.
+Director needs to be tested with various combinations of storages for these databases.

 - Install Director with all three databases as LocalPV with GPD/EBS underneath.
 - Install Director with all three databases as OpenEBS LocalPV with local SSDs underneath.